 bio

 Emerging from the rich cultural landscape of their Wabanaki homeland, New Brunswick, The Hello Crows are a powerful Indigenous collective, whose songs and stories are woven with the threads of personal experiences, resilience, and a deep connection to their communities and culture.
 Their journey began in 2022, when its members (Judie Acquin, Quinn Bonnell, Mattie Comeau and Dylan Ward), each an individual artist in their own right, performed together for the first time at a Wabanaki Songwriter Circle.
-This chance gathering, which highlighted their poignant storytelling, while combining traditional and contemporary influences, is considered the catalyst for their creative union.
+This chance gathering, highlighting their poignant storytelling, while combining traditional and contemporary influences, is considered the catalyst for their creative union.

-In 2024, they released their debut single, Come Back To Me, an anthem for language reclamation on July 1st(Canada Day) and it quickly resonated with listeners for its authenticity and powerful message.
+In 2024, they released their debut single, Come Back To Me, an anthem for language reclamation on July 1st (Canada Day) and it quickly resonated with listeners for its authenticity and powerful message.
 After a steady climb, Come Back To Me eventually landed in the top 10 on the National Indigenous Chart.

 The Hello Crows continued to build strong momentum with an impressive run of shows and opportunities that presented themselves, including breakout performances at Stanfest, and Area 506, showcasing at Contact East, and a beautiful collaborative performance with The Olympic Symphonium at the Fredericton Playhouse for National Truth and Reconciliation Day.